 The assessment is based solely on the pilot study, the table of contents and the progress report.
-Any other activities – including those undertaken in the context of a larger project of which the PhD candidate forms part – are not part of the assessment.
+Any other activities – including those undertaken in the context of a larger project of which the PhD candidate forms part – are not (decisive) parts of the assessment.

 The main supervisor (promotor) is responsible for ensuring the PhD candidate has enough time to complete the pilot study.
 The PhD candidate should not teach in the period in which the pilot study has to be written and other activities should be kept to a minimum or should be directly related to the pilot study.
-The PhD candidate and the supervisors should make a plan for the completion of the pilot study – including deadlines and feedback moments – as soon as possible after the beginning of the contract.
-The completion of the pilot study should be the absolute priority for both the PhD candidate and the supervisors.
+The PhD candidate and the supervisors should make a plan for the completion of the pilot study – including deadlines and feedback moments – at the beginning of the contract.
+The completion of the pilot study is the absolute priority in the first year.

-In terms of content, the pilot study should be designed to form an integral part of the dissertation, either as the introduction, an article or a dissertation chapter.
+In terms of content, the pilot study should be designed to form an integral part of the dissertation.
+How the pilot is fitted in the dissertation will vary per project and academic field, but the work done during the pilot must be relevant to the PhD project and the thesis.
 The pilot study should not take the form of a research proposal; it needs to be a coherent, independently readable, non-fragmentary text.

 In the case of an introduction, the pilot study should outline the main problem and research questions of the dissertation, as well as the theoretical framework, methods and objects used to address this problem and research questions in an innovative manner.
 It should also demonstrate the PhD candidate’s ability to engage critically with existing scholarship.

-In the case of an article or chapter, the pilot study should demonstrate the PhD candidate’s ability to clearly present and analyse one or more case studies in relation to the central research question(s) of the dissertation project and should articulate where the innovation of the analysis lies.
-It should also demonstrate the PhD candidate’s ability to engage critically with existing scholarship.
+In the cases listed here, the pilot study should demonstrate the PhD candidate’s ability to clearly present and analyse empirical phemomena or relevant data, engage critically with the relevant literature, and evaluate how this relates to the central research question(s) of the dissertation project.
+The pilot should articulate where the innovation of the proposed analysis or perspective of the thesis lies.
+These guidelines may vary to some extent depending on the PhD candidate’s subfield, but it is crucial that the pilot meets the relevant academic standards.

 In formal terms, the pilot study should be: